ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 Flags normally have shortened versions, so --cookies is -c.
 `node myProgram.js -c`

-**Commands**  commands are arguments that specify specific actions.
+**Commands** are arguments that specify specific actions.
 You can run:
-`node myProgram.js doSomething` doSomething is not a flag, since it doesn't begin with -- It is an argument or sub-command for the `node myProgram.js` command line tool.
+`node myProgram.js doSomething` doSomething is not a flag, since it doesn't begin with `--` it is an argument or sub-command for the `node myProgram.js` command line tool.
 Consider if `myProgram.js` was a calculator application then `node myProgram.js add` contains the command `add` and `node myProgram.js delete` contains the command `delete`.
 Commands given to a program are just special arguments that modify the behavior of the app/tool we are running.

 **Arguments** We can pass also pass strings or numbers into our program to be used as arguments or parameters.
 `node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command.

 Flags, commands, and parameters are all specific kind of arguments.
 A flag is usually setting a Boolean and starts with a `-` , a command usually follows the main program and modifies or specifies the specific behavior (`square` and `add` in the calculator example above), and a parameter is usually what the command is taking in as its input.

 ## Instructions